gregv21v/Chem-Lab/README.md

 - Add touch screen capability
 - Switch to using Snap.SVG
   - make the change with easier to switch componets first then do the hard ones last
+- Make it so that two or more pipes can connect the the edge of the tank
+  - not sure why this isn't already working to being with.
+It looks like the code is there to begin with